Introduction to C++ Mutable

 Explanation:

-- The above example has taken a TestMutable function where we are using one mutable and one non mutable function.
+- The above example has taken a TestMutable function where we are using one mutable and one nonmutable function.
 This function is a constant function.
-But as the mutnum is mutable we will be able to change this variable’s value.
+But as the mutnum is mutable, we can change this variable’s value.
 We are setting the number to these two variables and then using it in the display function to display its value.

-- We have sent the numbers as 10 and 20 for mutable and non mutable variables respectively.
+- We have sent the numbers 10 and 20 for mutable and nonmutable variables, respectively.
 The commented line will throw an error if we uncomment it.
-This is because that variable is constant and also we have not defined it mutable explicitly.
+This is because that variable is constant, and we have not defined it as mutable explicitly.

 - We will check that output in a while.
-Let us check the output when that statement is commented.
-The mutable number will have its first value 10 and then it will be changed to 100.
+The mutable variable “number” will initially have a value of 10 and then change it to 100.
 While 20 will remain unchanged.
 It will be as below.

 Output:

 Now let us try to display by uncommenting the code as below.
-We are trying to display the variable which was not declared as mutable and is constant.
-Make below changes in the main.
+Make the below changes in the main.

 Code: